Al Khuwayr: 18th century

 Al Khuwayr was previously known as Khor Hassan, literally meaning "beautiful inlet".
 In the late 18th century, noted pirate and tribal leader Rahmah ibn Jabir al-Jalhami settled Al Khuwayr.
 It served as his base of operations against the Al Khalifa in Bahrain.
 Rahmah's base in Al Khuwayr was surrounded by a protected bay which made it difficult for his enemies to attack the area.
 He resided in a fort with mud walls with only a few huts in the vicinity.
 Rahmah ibn Jabir successfully persuaded several Bahraini dissidents and people hostile to the Al Khalifa to migrate to Al Khuwayr.
-To ibn Jabir’s enemies, the settlement bore the nickname “the fox’s den”.
+To ibn Jabir's enemies, the settlement bore the nickname "the fox's den".

 In 1793, during the Saudi siege of Qatar, forces led by the Saudi commander Sulaiman ibn Ufaysan razed the village and would later seize control of the peninsula.

 19th century

-After an incident in 1809 regarding Rahmah ibn Jabir’s seizure of 20 Utub vessels from Kuwait, a son of Kuwait’s ruler named Abdullah Al Sabah was killed.
-Kuwait’s ruler responded by threatening to attack Al Khuwayr.
+After an incident in 1809 regarding Rahmah ibn Jabir's seizure of 20 Utub vessels from Kuwait, a son of Kuwait's ruler named Abdullah Al Sabah was killed.
+Kuwait's ruler responded by threatening to attack Al Khuwayr.

-The Battle of Khakeekera took place here in March 1811 between Rahmah ibn Jabir’s forces and the combined forces of Bahrain and Kuwait, ending in a victory for the Kuwaiti–Bahrain coalition.
+The Battle of Khakeekera took place here in March 1811 between Rahmah ibn Jabir's forces and the combined forces of Bahrain and Kuwait, ending in a victory for the Kuwaiti–Bahrain coalition.

 Abu Al-Qassim Munshi, a British resident in Qatar, wrote a memo regarding the districts of Qatar in 1872.
 In it, he mentions that "in the year 1218 [1803 in the Gregorian calendar], Khor Hassan was ruled by the Al-e-Kbeiseh", referring to the Qubaisi, a sub-tribe of the Bani Yas.

 In the 1820s, George Barnes Brucks carried out the first British survey of the Persian Gulf.
 He recorded the following notes about Al Khuwayr, which at that time was known as Khor Hassan:

 Khor Hassan is in lat.
 26° 4' 20" N., long.
 51° 10' 55" E. It is a small village, with a square fort, belongs to Al Kubaisi tribe and Uttoobee [Bani Utbah] tribes, principally fishermen.

 In 1867, following the imprisonment of a Na'im tribal chief in Al Wakrah, Jassim bin Mohammed Al Thani expelled Ahmed bin Mohammed Al Khalifa, the Bahraini representative in Qatar, from Al Wakrah.
 Consequently, Ahmed bin Mohammed fled to Al Khuwayr, from which he relayed his expulsion to the King of Bahrain, Muhammad bin Khalifa, who prepared a naval invasion which culminated in the Qatari–Bahraini War.
-After the war had ended in 1868 and Muhammad bin Khalifa was deposed and declared a fugitive by British authorities, he also took refuge in Al Khuwayr.
+After the war had ended in 1868 and Muhammad bin Khalifa was deposed and declared a fugitive by British authorities, he also took temporary refuge in Al Khuwayr.